Jchavezsaab/hard-label-dnn-extraction/sign_recovery/README.md

 The results of the test are saved to `results/whitebox/{model_path}/{layerID}/{neuronID}`

 You can also provide the following options:
-    `--nExp {int}`: Max number of experiments to use.
+    `--nExpMax {int}`: Max number of experiments to use.
 The program will exit once it has completed this many samples, but it may exit early if it has achieved a 95% confidence level on the sign guess.
 The default value is 400.
     `--nExpMin {int}`: Minimum number of experiments to perform; the program will not exit before this many samples are completed, regardless of the confidence level.
 The default value is 25.